Main Content

 Format: Hybrid course combining online and in-person, classroom instruction

-Registration Fee for Individuals Earning Initial Certification: $299 per person (must attend ALL 3 days)
+Registration Fee for Initial Certification: $315 per person (must attend ALL 3 days)

-NJ Clean Communities Council Coordinator Certification Training (Recertification ONLY)
+NJ Clean Communities Council Coordinator Certification Training (RECERTIFICATION)

 Time: 9:00 am – 3:00 pm EDT